Inside The Mind Of A Drug Addict

 Sadly, the rationale of a druggie is at best warped and at worst totally irrational.
 Their moral conscience is clouded by a drug-induced self-deception.
 The only real problem in a druggie’s life is “other people.”
 That’s right, you, not they are the problem.
 In a druggie’s mind, nearly every problem in their life resulted from what someone else said or did to them.
 They live a life of denial, incapable of seeing that they are destroying their lives and hurting the people who love them.

 In a druggie’s mind, there is little room for reality.
 After all, the real world is an unfair, cold, cruel, and abusive place where they cannot cope.
-Getting high transports them into a false sense of peace and freedom from the hell on earth existence of reality.
+Getting high transports them into a false sense of peace and freedom from the hell-on-earth existence of reality.
 Druggies have never learned to face reality, only escape from it through mind-altering drugs.
-Drugs give them a coping mechanism or the ability to live in the real world without actually feeling or sensing any of its problems happening all around them for which they are mostly the chief cause.
+Drugs give them a coping mechanism or the ability to live in the real world without actually feeling or sensing any of the problems happening all around them for which they are mostly the chief cause.

 Why do people turn to drugs?
 Because they make you feel really good in many ways.
 In case you don’t know or forgot, getting high is an extremely pleasurable experience.
 Drink this, smoke this, snort this or take this pill and soon you will be feeling no pain is why druggies do drugs.
 The euphoria created inside the druggie’s mind becomes an irresistible force.
 Why live straight when you can live on a drug-induced high?
 Druggies hate reality and love to escape into a mind-altering euphoria.
 To the druggie, life sucks and is not worth living without drugs.